SaadAhmad/beaglebone-black-cpp-PWM/README.md

 I have provided a BasicPWMExample.cpp which shows you how to get an LED to fade in and out (NOTE dont actually connect the LED directly to your PWM output otherwise you may damage it).
-It also inlcudes a MotorExample.cpp which shows you how to use a motor esc (Note there isnt servo example code but it is the same class as MotorControl so it should be the same).
+It also includes a MotorExample.cpp and ServoExample.cpp which show you how to use a motor and servo, respectively.
+Just type "make" in the the library directory and it will compile the examples.
-Just change your angle range and youre good to go!

 Just copy over the CPP/Header files into your application and you are good to go!